Glitch effectGlitch effectGlitch effect

 Zero-Day Vulnerabilities

-Security vulnerabilities unknown to developers, exploited by attackers before a fix is released.
+Zero-day vulnerabilities are security vulnerabilities unknown to developers, which become exploited by attackers before developers can release a fix.